What are the consequences of the new US international tax system?

 Leading multinationals often shift the ownership of their intangibles, which generate a large share of their worldwide profits, to affiliates in very low tax jurisdictions, such as Ireland and Singapore.
 Through complex transactions, multinationals can then shift reported profits from these jurisdictions to countries with no corporate income tax, such as Bermuda and the Cayman Islands.
 Typically, multinationals generate very little real economic activity—as measured by output, employment, sales, or investments in plant and equipment—in tax-free jurisdictions.

 Before the 2017 Tax Cuts and Jobs Act (TCJA), US multinationals booked a disproportionate share of their profits in low-tax locations.
-In 2015, US multinationals reported over one-third of their overseas profits in three low-tax countries: the Netherlands, Ireland, and Bermuda (figure 1).
-The top 10 foreign locations of their profits, including other low-tax countries such as Luxembourg, Switzerland, Singapore, the UK Caribbean Islands, and the United Kingdom, accounted for almost three-fourths of their non-US profits.
+In 2017, US multinationals reported over 40 percent of their overseas profits in three low-tax countries: the Netherlands, Ireland, and Luxembourg (figure 1).
+The top 10 foreign locations of their profits, including other low-tax countries such as Bermuda, Switzerland, Singapore, the UK Caribbean Islands, and the United Kingdom, accounted for over four-fifths of their non-US profits.

 Despite evidence that firms shift the location of real economic activity in response to tax-rate differences among countries, a substantial share of US multinationals’ real activity remains in high-tax countries.
 These are mostly large economies with close ties to the United States (figure 2).
 Before TCJA, the effective corporate tax rates on new investments in such countries was slightly lower than the US rate.

-How TCJA affects the location of reported profits and real activities of US multinationals overseas will not be known for several years.
-However, we can expect in a few years that US companies will report substantially lower shares of their profits in low-tax countries with little economic activity.
+How the TCJA affects the location of reported profits and real activities of US multinationals overseas will not be known for several years.
+However, we can expect that over time US companies will report lower shares of their profits in low-tax countries with little economic activity.